jonlpersson/ed-latimore/site/_posts/the-value-of-hard-things.md

 ![Post about hedonism](/assets/images/drafts/hedonistpost.jpeg "Post about hedonism")

-&nbsp;When this came across my timeline, I immediately responded:
+When this came across my timeline, I immediately responded:

 ***"This is why 43% of Americans are obese, and all the top causes of death are metabolic syndromes.
 And most can't cover a $1000 emergency.
 And the stats on antidepressant use…"***